 To this end, we choose the TRUE benchmark \citep{TRUE} -- A collection consolidating 11 existing datasets annotated for factual consistency in a unified format -- as a case-study and empirically investigate its labeling quality.
 Specifically, we analyze four datasets from TRUE with binary factual consistency annotation originating from different tasks.
 To support our claims and results in other setups, we conduct similar experiments on an additional dataset, SummEval \citep{summeval}, which evaluates generated summaries in four dimensions on a scale of 1 to 5.

-This paper presents both methodological and empirical contributions.
+Our paper presents both methodological and empirical contributions.
 We propose a straightforward approach for detecting potential mislabeled examples (as illustrated in \autoref{fig:flow}), revealing a substantial number of label errors in existing datasets, ranging from 6\% to 21\%.
-Additionally, we demonstrate that the precision of LLMs in identifying errors improves with their confidence in an incorrect label; when their confidence exceeds 95\%, over two-thirds of those labels are, in fact, errors.
+Additionally, we demonstrate that the precision of LLMs in identifying errors improves with their confidence in an incorrect label; when their confidence exceeds 95\%, over two-thirds of those labels are human errors.
 Moreover, we show that LLM-based annotations not only excel in error detection but also perform similarly to, or better than, traditional annotation methods, offering better trade-offs between quality, scale, and efficiency.
 Finally, we empirically illustrate the negative impact of mislabeled data on model training and evaluation.
-We propose a simple, fully automated method for addressing label errors, improving the performance of fine-tuned models by up to 4\%.
+We propose a simple automated method for addressing label errors, improving the performance of fine-tuned models by up to 4\%.
 In evaluation, we found that mislabeled data can significantly distort reported performance; LLMs may perform up to 15\% better.